 Dear Adoption, is a platform exclusively for those most affected by adoption: Adoptees.
-Adopted people are the most valuable resource on the subject of adoption and DA, exists to elevate the astounding, noteworthy work of adoptees from around the world.
-We are working to intentionally reclaim the adoption narrative by amplifying adoptee voices; so that a more honest depiction of what adoption is will emerge.
+Adopted people are the most valuable resource on the subject of adoption and DA, exists to elevate the astounding, noteworthy work of adoptees worldwide.
+We are reclaiming the adoption narrative by amplifying adoptee voices; so a more honest depiction of what adoption is will emerge.

 We believe the best way to address ethics within the adoption industry, properly educate society, and create a better, safer world for future generations of adopted people is through the sharing of our stories.

 The feelings, thoughts, and opinions of adoptees ought to be magnified to the extent that ours are the most revered and well received within the adoption community and beyond.
 Unfortunately, that is often not the case.
 While there are many experts in the field of adoption, there is no better perspective to consider than that of someone who is adopted.